 How to achieve creamy filling

-Take out from the refrigerator the sugar dough and pour the pressed dry cheese mixture inside the sugar dough spring pan.
-With the spatula move the cheese mixture towards the edges, so you don’t have a bump in the middle.
-Bake on 160 C/ 320 F for 40 minutes or until the sides of dough will start to golden.
-Take it out of the oven and let stand for 1 hour and then refrigerate for 2-3 hours.
-Slice 2″ large slices and serve it fresh as is or with fresh fruit, fruit coolies or salty caramel sauce….possibilities are endless.
-Enjoy it.
+Finally, let’s assemble the cake.
+Take the cookie dough out of the refrigerator and pour the pressed dry cottage cheese mixture inside the spring pan with cookie dough.
+With the spatula, I move the cheese mixture towards the edges, so I don’t have a bump in the middle of the pan.
+Bake on 160 C/ 320 F for 40 minutes or until the sides of the dough will start to golden.

 - Key Lime Cheesecake Tart